Lounek09/Cyberia/README.md

 --

 This project uses [Flare](http://www.nowrap.de/flare.html) for SWF decompilation.
-Please note that Flare is governed by its own licensing terms, which are separate and distinct from the licensing terms of this project under the AGPL v3.
-For the specific terms and conditions of Flare’s license, please refer to the [LICENSE](Cyberia.Langzilla/flare/LICENSE.TXT) file included in this distribution or visit the [official website](http://www.nowrap.de/flare.html) of Flare.
+Please note that Flare is governed by its own licensing terms, which are separate and distinct from the licensing terms of this project under the AGPL-3.0.
+For the specific terms and conditions of Flareâ€™s license, please refer to the [LICENSE](Cyberia.Langzilla/flare/LICENSE.TXT) file included in this distribution or visit the [official website](http://www.nowrap.de/flare.html) of Flare.

 **Important:** Flare is provided for use under specific terms that do not allow commercial use without prior permission.
-Users are responsible for adhering to these terms and should not assume that the commercial permissions granted under the AGPL v3 extend to the use of Flare.
+Users are responsible for adhering to these terms and should not assume that the commercial permissions granted under the AGPL-3.0 extend to the use of Flare.